What does it mean for a subroutine to call itself? The call stack for the DirectRecursion

 one of the more tricky parts of a recursive program – building an interface

 between recursive code and non-recursive people-interface.
-In the process, we implemented a practical
+In the process, we implemented a

-method for listing all files and folders inside a specified folder,
+practical method for listing all files and folders inside a specified folder,

 irrespective of nesting depth.
-Finally,

-we saw the recursive nature of Office
+Finally, we saw the recursive nature of

-nested menus in any Office application.
+remove nested menus in any Office application.